Eton College: Societies

 At Eton, there are many organisations known as 'societies', in many of which pupils come together to discuss a particular topic or to listen to a lecture, presided over by a senior pupil, and often including a guest speaker.
-At any one time there are about fifty societies and clubs in existence, catering for a wide range of interests and largely run by boys.
+As of September 2024, there are 80 clubs, activities and societies in existence, catering for a wide range of interests and largely run by boys.